circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 ```
 {% endraw %}

-With orbs, it is possible to write a parameterized configuration once and utilize it across multiple similar projects.

 ## The Orb Registry

 The [Orb Registry](https://circleci.com/orbs/registry/) is an open repository of all published orbs.
 Find the orb for your stack or consider developing and [publishing your own orb]({{site.baseurl}}/2.0/orb-author-intro/).